Parijatham (2025 TV series)

-Parijatham is a 2025 Indian Tamil-language Romance Melodrama television series starring Swathi, Alya Manasa, Rakshit, Nithin Kumar Krishnamurthy and Shabeena in lead role.
+Parijatham is a 2025 Indian Tamil-language Romance Melodrama television series starring Alya Manasa, Akshay Kamal and Swathi in lead roles.
 The story revolves around a deaf girl called Isai and forced to marry Vishal, who is passionate about music.

 The show produced by Sruthi Narayanan and Vinotha Narayanan under the banner of Monk Studios and directed by K. Manikandakumar.
-It premiered on Zee Tamil on 8 September 2025, and airs on Monday to Saturday at 21:30 and streams digitally on ZEE5.
+It premiered on Zee Tamil on 8 September 2025, and airs on Monday to Saturday and streams digitally on ZEE5.

 Plot

 The series follows the story of Isai, a young woman blessed with a melodious singing voice but faced with after losing her parents and hearing in a tragic accident, then raised by her relatives Krishanan and Rukumani, where her life becomes even more difficult because of her aunt Rukumanani.
 In this tough environment, Isai's only source of comfort and love is her cousin Varshini, who stands by her through thick and thin.

 Subadra Devi, from a wealthy family and an astrologer with a strong belief in horoscopes, wants to find the perfect brides for her sons Raghav and Vishal.
 Hoping for wealth and status, Rukmini manipulates the astrological charts to ensure that Varshini is matched with Raghav, while Isai is forced to marry Vishal when her aunt Rukmini manipulates her horoscope to meet Subadra's strict astrological beliefs.
 Vishal is in love with another girl, but Vishal is forced to marry Isai because of his mother and horoscope.

 However, Vishal is unaware of Isai's hearing impairment, their lives change when they learn the truth about Isai.